sthagen/python-flare-floss/README.md

     $ floss /path/to/malware/binary

-Invoke the string decoder on a file.

-    $ floss /path/to/malware/binary

 Test individual functions (or a list of functions) using the `-f` switch.

     $ floss /path/to/malware/binary -f 0x40166C,0x402647